talk2rajasimman/object_detection/README.md

 # Object detection using deep learning with OpenCV and Python

 ### Need to show prediction probability real-time any where in the video.
-Make the probability green in color if it’s above 80 otherwise red
+Make the probability green in color if it’s above 80 otherwise red.

 #### In this project, I have used SSD_MobileNet_V2 to detect objects in videos.
 This project use prebuild model and weights.